 The single coral structure was so large that the researchers sailing there initially thought they had stumbled upon a giant shipwreck.

-Scientists have announced the discovery of the world's largest coral structure "full of life and colour" near the Solomon Islands in the Pacific Ocean.
+Scientists have announced the discovery of the world's largest coral structure, "full of life and colour" near the Solomon Islands in the Pacific Ocean.

 The coral is so large that researchers sailing in the crystal clear waters of the Solomon Islands initially thought they had stumbled upon a giant shipwreck, AFP reported today, November 14.

-"Just when we thought there was nothing left to discover on planet Earth, we find a giant coral structure made up of nearly a billion tiny polyps, pulsing with life and color," said marine ecologist Enric Sala.
+“Just when we thought there was nothing left to discover on planet Earth, we find a giant coral structure made up of nearly a billion tiny polyps, pulsating with life and color,” said marine ecologist Enric Sala.

 Measuring 34 x 32 m, this giant coral is three times larger than the previous record holder, the "Big Momma" coral discovered in American Samoa.

-The newly discovered coral structure is longer than a blue whale and is said to be so huge that it can be seen from space.
+The newly discovered coral structure is longer than a blue whale and is said to be so huge it can be seen from space.
 The coral was discovered on the southeastern tip of the Solomon Islands by an NGS expedition team in the region.

 The latest discovery offers a glimmer of hope, the team said.

-Collin Beck, an official in the Solomon Islands, said the new discovery opened the door to knowledge and that there was much more to be discovered about life under the sea.
+Collin Beck, an official in the Solomon Islands, said the new discovery opened the door to knowledge and there was much more to be discovered about life under the sea.
 "More scientific research is needed to better understand our rich ecosystem and our planet," he said.

 Source: https://thanhnien.vn/phat-hien-cau-truc-san-ho-don-le-khong-lo-o-thai-binh-duong-185241114143944803.htm